School reading volunteers - Portsmouth area

-Could you spare a small amount of time each week to help children with their reading?
+Do you have a small amount of time each week to make a meaningful difference in a child’s learning journey?

 Where?